Sodium monofluorophosphate: Structure

 The structure of the fluorophosphate anion consists of phosphorus at the center of a tetrahedron defined by three oxygen atoms and one fluorine.
 Formal representations depict a double bond between one oxygen atom and phosphorus, with single bonds for the other two oxygen atoms and the fluorine.
 In this very formal depiction, negative charge is localized on the O atoms of the single P-O bonds.
-MFP is similar to and isoelectronic with Na2SO4.
+SMFP is isoelectronic with sodium sulfate.
 The anion has C3v symmetry.

 Discovery and development

 Sodium monofluorophosphate was first described in 1929 by the German chemist Willy Lange, who was then with the University of Berlin.
-His fruitless attempts to prepare the free monofluorophosphoric acid led him to check the stability of its esters.
-Together with Gerda von Krüger, one of his students, Lange thus synthesized diethyl fluorophosphate and some analogs, which proved to be quite toxic, being related to nerve agents.
+His fruitless attempts to prepare free monofluorophosphoric acid led him to look at the acid's esters.
+Together with Gerda von Krüger, one of his students, Lange thus synthesized diethyl fluorophosphate which proved to be quite toxic, being the first ever nerve agent.
 In the 1930s, Gerhard Schrader, working for the German company IG Farben, tried to develop synthetic insecticide.
-His work focused on esters of phosphoric acid and resulted in an accidental discovery of some other nerve agents such as DFP (diisopropyl fluorophosphate), Tabun, Soman, and Sarin.
+His work focused on esters of phosphoric acid and resulted in the accidental discovery of Isoflurophate, Tabun, Soman, and Sarin.
 In the meantime, Lange, who was married to a Jewish woman, emigrated from Germany to the United States and started work for Procter and Gamble Company.
-In 1947, he and Ralph Livingston of Monsanto Company published the preparation of the free fluorophosphoric acids and mentioned the use of some toxic esters of monofluorophosphoric acid (like DFP) in the treatment of glaucoma and myasthenia gravis.
+In 1947, he and Ralph Livingston of Monsanto Company published the preparation of the free fluorophosphoric acids and mentioned the use of isoflurophate in the treatment of glaucoma and myasthenia gravis.
 The well known toxicity of these esters led to fears that the simple salts might also be toxic, and such fears precluded any large scale commercial use of the salts.
 In 1950, under sponsorship of the manufacturer of the compounds, Ozark Chemical Company, the toxicity of sodium monofluorophosphate was studied by Harold Hodge at the University of Rochester who included anti-cavity testing.
 In 1967 Colgate-Palmolive filed several patents on the use of sodium monofluorophosphate in toothpaste.